dapr/cli/README.md

 ### Uninstall Dapr in a standalone mode

-#### With Docker

-Uninstalling will remove the placement container and the daprd binary installed in either the provided `--install-path` on `dapr init` or the default path `/usr/local/bin` for Linux/MacOS or `C:\dapr` for Windows.
+Uninstalling will remove the placement container if installed with Docker or the placement binary if not, and the daprd binary installed in either the provided `--install-path` on `dapr init` or the default path `/usr/local/bin` for Linux/MacOS or `C:\dapr` for Windows.

 ```bash